 How to replace your return air filter

-Most people know how to replace the air filter in their system, but some homes have an extra filter in the return ductwork.
+Most of us know how to replace the air filter in their system, but some homes have an extra filter in the return ducts.
 Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your HVAC is made to handle a set amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can shorten the life of your system if it isn't designed for it.
+Your HVAC is designed to handle a set amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can reduce the life of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is easy:

 - Find your return air vents.